BrianRuizy/covid19-dashboard/README.md

 The goal of this project is not to build *just another dashboard*.
 But, to focus on collaborative plot ideas, and emphasize mobile responsiveness which is scarce at the moment.

+Feel free to open an issue requesting a type of plot, table, or any feature for that matter.

 ## Setup

 Clone this repo, and create your virtual environment, there you will install the requisite package dependencies.